 Today, workplace diversity is not just about increasing female representation and employing team members from different cultural backgrounds.
-While these are great goals, true diversity is about so much more.
+While these are great goals and are central to many diversity hiring ideas, true diversity is about so much more.

 Inherent – effectively the defining traits and characteristics we are born with – gender, ethnicity, sexual orientation, age, socio-economic background, religious and cultural backgrounds.

 Acquired – reflecting our experience of the world around us and covering things like education, life knowledge, learned values and skills, socio-economic mobility, political beliefs.
 These are developed, earned or achieved over time.

 It’s the combination of inherent and acquired traits that make people and societies diverse.
 This holistic view of culture, background, life experience, education, values, and perspectives is a top priority for recruiters and employers alike, emphasizing the need for effective diversity hiring platforms and tools.

 Diversity hiring, often inquired as “what is a diversity hire?”, simply describes the processes of recruiting that support diversity in the workplace.
 Diversity hiring is not about increasing workplace diversity for the sake of diversity.
 Hiring for diversity is all about giving every candidate an equal opportunity, regardless of their background.
 It’s about identifying and removing any steps in the diversity hiring process in sourcing, screening, and shortlisting candidates that may allow discrimination against candidates and personal characteristics that have nothing to do with their ability to do the job such as gender, age, religion, sexual orientation and so on.

 By removing biases against individuals or groups of candidates, the process of finding the best candidates to be considered for the role can be based on merit and all the qualities identified as essential for the role and the organisation.